ronakupadhyaya/Horizons-week-03/day4/horizonstarter-ajax/README.md

 ## Exercise 2: Ajax filter projects

-On this exercise, we are going to implement project filtering on the homepage.
+In this exercise, we are going to implement project filtering in `index.hbs` via AJAX.
 We want the user to be able to filter projects by status: "Fully funded", "Not fully funded" and "show all".